My Story – How It All Started….

 The End of One Life and the Beginning of Another

-I now have own and operate a few companies or internet properties.
 One is a national directory of ice rinks known as RinkTime.
-The other helps companies establish marketing strategies that focus on best utilizing both traditional and online marketing methods.
-Working together creates what we like to call a force multiplying effect.
-The sum of the two is much greater than their individual elements..
+Another helps companies establish marketing strategies that focus on best utilizing both traditional and online marketing methods as what I like to call a CTMO.
+What is a CTMO?